School of Continuing & Professional Studies-General Information

 PSCM 371.
 Visual Communications.
 3 Credits.

-This module explores the principles and practices behind the clear and efficient transmission of visual information and data.
-It also provides the adult learner with programming tools that will allow them to create effective visual presentations.
+This course explores the principles and practices behind the clear and efficient transmission of visual information and data.
+It provides the foundation for how to communicate effectively through the use of presentation development, infographics, and best practices in visual communication to serve as visual leaders within the organization.

 Professional Studies Economics Courses